William Lemke: 1940 United States Senate campaign

+Second stint in U.S. House (1943–50)

+He ran again for the House in 1942 as a Republican and served four more terms until his death in 1950.

 From 1943 to 1948, Lemke was the champion for establishment of the Theodore Roosevelt National Memorial Park (now Theodore Roosevelt National Park).
-The National Park Service did not support this proposal, and oddly enough Lemke was no admirer of Theodore Roosevelt, but he seems to have pursued the establishment of a park in anticipation of the economic benefits it might bring to the region.
-His efforts were ultimately successful, with the park established by act of Congress in June, 1948.
+The National Park Service did not support this proposal.
+Lemke was not considered an admirer of Theodore Roosevelt, but he appears to have pursued the park for the economic benefits it might bring to the region.
+His efforts were ultimately successful, and the park was established by act of Congress in June 1948.